juliema/aTRAM/README.md

   - Read coverage cutoff value (Spades).
 Must be a positive float value, or "auto", or "off".
 The default value is "off".

-# Assembling multiple genes against a libraty
+# Assembling multiple genes against a library

  aTRAM2.0 can assemble a set of genes against a single library.
 Create a single file with multiple fasta-formatted sequences and then simply use `-Q QUERY_SPLIT` where QUERY_SPLIT is the name of the file you created above.